 Moving Violations, such as failure to obey traffic signs, speeding, reckless driving and endangering others, are subject to fines.
 The speed limit throughout the campus is 15 miles per hour.

 - 1st moving violation carries a fine of $150

 - 2nd violation carries a fine of $200

 - 3rd violation carries a fine of $250 and revocation of parking privileges

 Revocation of your parking privileges unless ruled by the committee is for the remainder of the school year.
 Any reinstatement will require that the student purchase a new permit and pay in full all associated fines and fees prior to reinstatement.

-All unregistered/unpermitted vehicles on campus after visitation hours are towed off campus to Jensen’s towing at the owner’s expense.
+All unregistered/unpermitted vehicles parked on campus after visitation guest hours are removed from campus and towed to Jensen’s towing impound lot at the owner’s expense.